-Rogue River Intro to Inflatable Kayaking Trip
+Rogue River Intro to River Running

-Rogue Intro to Kayaking Trip Summary
+Rogue Intro to Rafting Trip Summary

 Day-two is the whitewater day with class II rapids that will certainly challenge your skills, but ultimately just build your confidence.
 Most find themselves cheering with joy and laughing with excitement as they paddle their individual boats crashing through the waves.